jalismrs/symfony-event-exception.bundle/README.md

 # symfony.bundle.event.exception

-Adds an exception event with its subscriber
+Adds an exception event with its listener

 ## Test